swj-stone/swj-stone/README.md

 ### About Me:

-🎓 Master of Mathematics @ SPBU (Shanghai → ST. Petersburg), Class of 2027
+🎓 Master of Mathematics @ SPBU (ST. Petersburg), Class of 2027
 🤖 Focus Area: Multi-Agent Reinforcement Learning
 💼 Looking for 2026 ML Research Internship